Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-where we have utilized the fact that and also employed the Heaviside step function regulator, $\chi(p)=\Theta(\Lambda_{\rm reg}-p)$.
-Furthermore, we used the two-body T-matrices $\tau_n$ and $\tau_D$ from Eq.~\eqref{eq:tn_tD_S-wave}, the free three-body propagator functions $\mathcal{G}^{(n)}_0$ and $\mathcal{G}^{(D)}_0$ from Eq.~\eqref{eq:G0_n_D_matrix_elements}, and finally, evaluated the spectator functions $F_n$ and $F_D$ from the matrix equation, Eq.~\eqref{eq:Matrix_eq_Fn_FD}, either at the relative on-shell momentum $q$ or at a shifted off-shell momentum $q^\prime=\Pi^\prime(p,q)$.
-The reconstructed full three-body wavefunctions $\Psi_n$ and $\Psi_D$ at LO with respect to the two fragmentation channels $i=n,D$ are illustrated {\it via} the Feynman diagrams in Fig.~\ref{fig:wavefunction}.
+Here, we employ the two-body T-matrices $\tau_n$ and $\tau_D$ from Eq.~\eqref{eq:tn_tD_S-wave}, together with the free three-body propagator functions $\mathcal{G}^{(n)}_0$ and $\mathcal{G}^{(D)}_0$ defined in Eq.~\eqref{eq:G0_n_D_matrix_elements}.
+The spectator functions are then obtained by solving the matrix equation, Eq.~\eqref{eq:Matrix_eq_Fn_FD}, evaluated either at the relative on-shell momentum $q$ or at a shifted off-shell momentum $q^\prime=\Pi^\prime(p,q)$.
+The reconstruction of the LO wave functions $\Psi_i$ with respect to the two fragmentation channels $i=n,D$, is illustrated using Feynman diagrams in Fig.~\ref{fig:wave function}.